 A typical training week involves 3 to 4 swims in a week.
 Out of the three, two of my swims are focused on speed while the third one is focused on endurance.

-Also, open water swim and 3 to 4 bike rides in a week, which include- one hard interval, two easy and one long endurance
+Also, open water swim and 3 to 4 bike rides in a week, which includes- one hard interval, two easy and one long endurance

 My training also has 3 runs a week where two are focussed on speed intervals and one on endurance.